anaumsharif/INTERNET-STATUS-CHECKER-JAVASCRIPT/README.md

-## RGB COLOR PICKER using JavaScript
+## INTERNET STATUS CHECKER - JavaScript

-The **RGB COLOR PICKER** project is a simple web application that allows users to select and preview colors using the RGB (Red, Green, Blue) color model.
+The **INTERNET STATUS CHECKER** project is a simple web application built using JavaScript that allows users to check the status of their internet connection.
 This README provides an overview of the project, its features, usage instructions, and implementation details.
-The RGB COLOR PICKER project is a web-based application designed to allow users to interactively select and preview colors using the RGB (Red, Green, Blue) color model.
-This project serves as a beginner-friendly introduction to web development and JavaScript programming, showcasing the implementation of a dynamic color picker interface with real-time color preview.

-Project Objectives
-The main objective of the RGB COLOR PICKER project is to provide users with a practical demonstration of how to create an interactive color selection tool using fundamental web technologies.
+The INTERNET STATUS CHECKER project is a web-based application designed to quickly assess the status of an internet connection using JavaScript.
+This project provides a simple and effective way to inform users about their current internet connectivity status by attempting to fetch a resource from a specified URL and displaying real-time feedback.

 ### Project Overview

-The **RGB COLOR PICKER** is a beginner-friendly project that demonstrates how to build a color picker using HTML, CSS, and JavaScript.
-This application lets users interactively adjust RGB values to create custom colors and see the color preview in real-time.
+The **INTERNET STATUS CHECKER** project enables users to quickly determine whether they have an active internet connection by attempting to fetch a resource from a specified URL.
+This project is useful for verifying internet connectivity in web-based applications and alerting users if there is an issue with the connection.

 ### Key Features and Functionality

-- **Interactive Color Selection**:
-  - Users can slide or input RGB values (from 0 to 255) to dynamically change the color preview.
+- **Internet Connection Check**:
+  - Attempts to fetch a resource (e.g., an image) from a specified URL to determine if the internet connection is active.

-- **Real-time Color Preview**:
+- **Real-time Status Display**:
-  - The color preview box updates instantly as users adjust the RGB sliders or input values.

-- **Copy Color Code**:
-  - Provides an option to copy the RGB color code (e.g., `rgb(255, 0, 127)`) for easy use in other applications.
+  - Updates the status message dynamically to indicate whether the internet connection is available or not.

+- **Error Handling**:
+  - Handles network errors and displays appropriate messages to inform users about connection issues.

 ### Usage Instructions

+To use the **INTERNET STATUS CHECKER** application:

 1. **Clone the Repository**: